TejinderKaur123/Cyclistic-data-analysis/README.md

    DESCRIBE tripdata_202207_202206
    ```
    Datset has the following column:
-   trip_id (varchar)- id of the trip
+   trip_id (varchar)- id of the trip.
-   bike_type (char)- has the type of bike used for the ride
+   bike_type (char)- has the type of bike used for the ride.
-   start_date_time (varchar)- has the start date and time of the ride
+   start_date_time (varchar)- has the start date and time of the ride.
-   end_date_time	(varchar)- has the end date and time of the ride
+   end_date_time	(varchar)- has the end date and time of the ride.
-   start_station_name	(varchar)- has the start station name
+   start_station_name	(varchar)- has the start station name.
-   start_station_id	(varchar)- has the start station id
+   start_station_id	(varchar)- has the start station id.
-   end_station_name	(varchar)- has the end station name
+   end_station_name	(varchar)- has the end station name.
-   end_station_id	(varchar)- has the end station id
+   end_station_id	(varchar)- has the end station id.
-   customer_type	(char)- has the type of customer using the bike
+   customer_type	(char)- has the type of customer using the bike.

    ```
    SELECT COUNT(*) FROM  tripdata_202207_202206
    ```
    Total number of rows found: 5779444
-2. Checking for duplicate rows and nulls in trip id and make it a primary key.
+2. Checking for duplicate rows and nulls in trip_id and made it a primary key.
    ```
    SELECT COUNT(*)
    FROM tripdata_202207_202306